 Hoses are used in the Food & Beverage processing industry for a variety of loading and transfer applications.
 To achieve the desired performance, the hose is commonly constructed with a relatively complicated layer structure.
 These structures include an inner liner (in direct contact with food), one or more reinforcement layers, and an outer jacket layer (to reduce wear and tear), sometimes resulting in upwards of 7 layers.

-These hoses are regulated by the FDA, as chemicals from the food contact layer could migrate into the food during the fluid transfer process and adulterate the food and/or pose adverse health risks.
+These hoses are regulated by the FDA, as the chemicals from the food contact layer could migrate into the transferred food or beverage and adulterate the product and/or pose adverse health risks.

 Questioning if testing only the inner food contact layer was enough to ensure the safety of the consumer, Saint-Gobain studied the compliance of the multilayered Versilon XFR hose as a whole rather than only its food contact layer.

 The results of the study have been published in this white paper Are Hoses Used for Food and Beverage Transfer Applications Really Safe for Consumers?